 \subsection{Generalized Straight Line Bound for Error-Erasure Exponents}

-Theorem \ref{thm:con1} bounds the minimum error probability length $\blx$ block-codes from below in terms of the minimum error probability of length $\blx_1$ and length $(\blx-\blx_1)$ block-codes.
+Theorem \ref{thm:con1} bounds the minimum error probability length $\blx$ block codes from below in terms of the minimum error probability of length $\blx_1$ and length $(\blx-\blx_1)$ block codes.
 The rate and erasure probability of the longer code constraints the rates and erasure probabilities of the shorter ones, but does not specify them completely.
-We use this fact together with the improved Haroutunian's bound on the error exponents of erasure free block-codes with feedback, i.e. Lemma \ref{lem:harimp}, and the error exponent tradeoff of the erasure free feedback block-codes with two messages, i.e. Lemma \ref{lem:E2=F2}, to obtain a family of upper bounds on the error exponents of feedback block-codes with erasure. \begin{theorem} For any DMC with $\CX_0=0$ rate $R\in [0,\CX]$ and $\EXa \in [0,\hexp(R)]$ and for any $r \in [r_h(R,\EXa),\CX]$
+We use this fact together with the improved Haroutunian's bound on the error exponents of erasure free block codes with feedback, i.e. Lemma \ref{lem:harimp}, and the error exponent trade off of the erasure free feedback block codes with two messages, i.e. Lemma \ref{lem:E2=F2}, to obtain a family of upper bounds on the error exponents of feedback block codes with erasure. \begin{theorem} For any DMC with $\CX_0=0$ rate $R\in [0,\CX]$ and $\EXa \in [0,\hexp(R)]$ and for any $r \in [r_h(R,\EXa),\CX]$